SmtOmega/Robofriends_Proj/README.md

 # Robofriends_Proj
-A project done using React Library
+RoboFriends React Project is a project developed to aid my undersatnding of using the React Library to develope a simple application.
+The application collect different robot image from the Robohash api and display each image in card with names and email obtained from Json place holder.